bluz71/bluz71.github.io/_posts/2017-11-12-sensible-computing-security-tips.md

 * [Deja Dup](https://launchpad.net/deja-dup) is a simple backup utility for Linux systems.

-When using these local backup software **please** enable their encryption support.
-You don't want your backups in plain text in case your lose your backup drive or have it stolen.
+When using these local backup software, **please** enable their encryption support.
+You don't want your backups in plain text in case you lose your backup drive or have it stolen.

 If you already have a functional backup strategy, but you are not encrypting